jglick/wfdev/outline.md

     * send mail only if the build failed → `post {failure {…}}`
     * expand build environment variables in this URL → `"http://server/${var}/"`
     * retry up to three times → `retry(3) {…}`
+    * anything complicated → helper functions, libraries
+* metadata about what steps a _job_ runs is not reliably available
+    * only what steps a _build_ did run in the past

 ## Free execution order